Why the Taxable Brokerage Account (Almost) Beats the Roth IRA in 2025

 Instances where a taxable account competes with a Roth IRA

-Again, the premise of the NEVER PAY TAXES AGAIN video, but with a slight amendment that I’ve learned since then: You can convert a $25,900 chunk of your 401(k) to Roth (and therefore make it usable, with some stipulations) and stay under the standard deduction for couples filing jointly, which means you get a 0% tax rate on the conversion.
+This extra $30,000 comes from the fact that you can convert a $30,000 chunk of your 401(k) to Roth (and therefore make it usable, with some stipulations) and stay under the standard deduction for couples filing jointly, which means you get a 0% tax rate on the conversion.

-Supplement that with $83,350 of long-term capital gains from your brokerage account and—bada bing, bada boom—$109,250 of tax-free income.
+Supplement that with $96,700 of long-term capital gains from your brokerage account and—bada bing, bada boom—$126,700 of tax-free income.
 Think that’s enough to live on tax-free?

-That’s $9,104 per month.
+That’s a budget of $10,588 per month.
 I definitely think we could comfortably make that work.

 So if you think that’s a feasible amount of money (in today’s purchasing power, that is; remember, these limits will likely rise with inflation to keep up with purchasing power) for you and your spouse to live on and you wouldn’t be withdrawing more than that from a Roth IRA anyway, there’s functionally no difference between the Roth IRA and taxable brokerage account at the time of withdrawal.